11 min read

 LHP's ASIL-D engagement model has two pieces.
 The first is a product: LHP's Safety Supervisor Software, an independent safety mechanism that runs on a dedicated safety microcontroller alongside a primary compute platform.
 The Safety Supervisor architecture is one of the patterns that makes the SPFM 99% target reachable on platforms where the primary compute (often an ADAS or zone controller) cannot itself be qualified to ASIL-D. The "ASIL-D safety supervisor architecture" piece on the LHP blog covers the design pattern.

 The second piece is engineering services.
 The Sonatus ASIL-D Automator Safety Interlock engagement is the published example: LHP delivered the ASIL-D-rated safety supervisor for Sonatus's vehicle automator platform, with full ISO 26262 lifecycle artifacts and the independence and freedom-from-interference arguments behind the safety case.
-The role-level point is that an LHP functional safety expert with FSCAE (Functional Safety Certified Automotive Engineer) credentials is typically embedded in the program from concept phase through item integration, not parachuted in for safety case authoring at the end.
+The role-level point is that an LHP functional safety expert with FSCAE (Functional Safety Certified Automotive Engineer) credentials is typically embedded in the program from the concept phase through item integration, rather than parachuted in for safety case authoring at the end.

 Three concrete decisions to make at the start of an ASIL-D program rather than the middle.